Chapter 6 - Configuration

 </objectdb>

-Each one of these seven configuration elements is explained in a separate section:
+Each of these seven configuration elements is explained in a separate section:

 The value of $objectdb (the ObjectDB home directory) is derived from the location of the objectdb.jar file.
-It is defined as the path to the directory in which objectdb.jar is located, with one exception - if the name of that directory is bin, lib or build the parent directory is considered to be the ObjectDB home directory ($objectdb).
+It is the path to the directory that contains objectdb.jar, with one exception: if that directory is named bin, lib, or build, its parent directory is the ObjectDB home directory ($objectdb).

-As a result, $objectdb is also the installation directory of ObjectDB since objectdb.jar is located in the bin directory under the installation directory.
-Notice, however, that moving objectdb.jar to another location changes the value of $objectdb.
-For example, in a web application, in which objectdb.jar is located in WEB-INF/lib, the ObjectDB home directory ($objectdb) is WEB-INF.
+As a result, $objectdb is typically the ObjectDB installation directory because objectdb.jar is in the bin subdirectory.
+However, moving objectdb.jar changes the value of $objectdb.
+For example, in a web application where objectdb.jar is in WEB-INF/lib, the ObjectDB home directory ($objectdb) is WEB-INF.

 System.setProperty("objectdb.home", "/odb"); // new $objectdb